yochaigal/cairn/wip/2e/core-rules.md

 ### Attacking & Damage

 The attacker rolls their weapon die and subtracts the target's armor, then deals the remaining total to their opponent's HP.
-Unarmed attacks always do 1d4 damage.
+Attacks in combat automatically hit.

 ### Multiple Attackers